valzzu/meshtastic-pcbs/WashTastic/Readme.md

 if ordering from jlcpcb or pcbway the only component u need to get is promicro nrf52

+## Note for ppl who have ordered this before i was notified

 > [!CAUTION]
 > I've been notified that I had made a mistake on the battery protection.